cpietsch/vikus-viewer-script/README.md

 ```

 `/path/to/images` should be pointed low res images (made with the texture script) in the 1024px resolution.
 After you run the script a `tsne.csv` will be generated.
 Copy the csv into the data folder of your VIKUS Viewer instance and add an "tsne" entry to the loader section in the config.json file pointing to the tsne.csv file.
 Have a look at the [Van Gogh Example config](https://github.com/cpietsch/vikus-viewer-data/blob/master/vangogh/config.json#L10)

+### Credits
+The T-SNE view has been implemented for the [Sphaera project](https://sphaera.mpiwg-berlin.mpg.de/) with funding from [Chronoi-REM](https://www.berliner-antike-kolleg.org/rem)